 Of additional concern is the levels of contaminants such as PCBs and heavy metals, with heavy metals having been shown to reduce reproductive success in certain cetacean species.
-While environmental legislation has controlled the discharges of heavy metals, and the use of PCBS was banned in 1987, it is likely to take some time until this improvement is environmental quality is seen in long-lived species such as cetaceans without active re-mediation.
+While environmental legislation has controlled the discharges of heavy metals, and the use of PCBs was banned in 1987, it is likely to take some time until an improvement in environmental quality is seen in long-lived species such as cetaceans without active re-mediation.

-1 Source: Scottish Natural Heriage, Lerwick.
+46 Source: Scottish Natural Heriage, Lerwick.